 Dr. Sidle believes in a conservative approach to blepharoplasty.
-By avoiding the excessive removal of tissue, he is able to decrease the risk of complications or an unnatural “wide-eyed” or hollowed appearance after surgery.
-As with all of his surgical procedures, Dr. Sidle strives for a natural appearing improvement.
-Blepharoplasty can be a nice adjunct to facelift surgery or a brow lift surgery to rejuvenate the aging face.
+By avoiding excessive removal of tissue, he is able to decrease the risk of complications and prevent an unnatural “wide-eyed” or hollowed appearance after surgery.
+As with all of his surgical procedures, Dr. Sidle strives for an improved but natural appearance.
+Depending on your goals, blepharoplasty can be performed by itself or in conjunction with a facelift or browlift to rejuvenate the aging face.

 Experience Matters.
-As a board certified Facial Plastic Surgeon at Northwestern with an expertise in the eyes and face, Dr. Sidle can provide you with an individualized plan to achieve your goals of a more youthful face.
+As a double board-certified Facial Plastic Surgeon at Northwestern with special expertise in rejuvenation of the eyes and face, Dr. Sidle can provide you with an individualized plan to restore a more youthful appearance to your face.
 Call our office for a one-on-one consultation.
-(Link to “consultations”)

 All post-operative instructions can be found on the Patient Resources page.